Mangalore International Airport: Passenger terminal

 The road to the new terminal reduces the distance between the city and the airport by about 8 km.
 The airport had a trial run of the terminal for domestic flights on 16 December 2009.
 On 15 May 2010, the terminal building was inaugurated by Civil Aviation Minister, Praful Patel, along with former Chief Minister of Karnataka, B. S. Yediyurappa.
 It was to be opened to air traffic on 1 July 2010, but it became operational on 2 August 2010 due to delays caused by the Air India Express Flight 812 accident.

 Since 1 September 2010, the airport is charging a user development fee (UDF) of ₹150 per passenger for domestic flights and ₹825 for international flights.
 This fee was approved by the Civil Aviation Ministry.

 As of 15 May 2010, 26 domestic flights and 52 international flights were operated every week.

 Air traffic control

 The construction of a new air traffic control (ATC) tower was completed in June 2014, and commissioned for one-month trial on 19 January 2015.

 On 5 September 2013 the Airports Authority of India commissioned a DGCA approved advanced automated air traffic management system, replacing the older system.
 The system enhances flight safety by providing flight plans, direction finders, and air-ground-data link messages.
-This system processes radar feeds from Bangalore, Chennai, and Thiruvananthapuram and displays them at Mangalore.
+This system processes radar feeds from Bangalore, Chennai, and Thiruvananthapuram and displays them at Mangaluru.